- All you need to know about our holidays in the Pyrenees

 Day Off, Seasons & Services, Local Transport, At Your own Risk, Making a Booking

 Wednesday is our day off in the Pyrenees.
 There are no organised walks nor Office Hour.
 However, there is somebody to meet and settle in new arrivals.
 For guests staying at Hotel Sabocos, breakfast is served as normal.
 Dinner is available at Hotel Sabocos but it is not included in your holiday price, so you pay locally.
 Many guests use this as an opportunity to eat out locally in one of the many restaurants in Panticosa.

 Seasons & Services

 In the Pyrenees the situation is similar to the Picos de Europa.
-A car is more or less essential.
-The geography here dictates that we need to take short drives to the start of many walks, We access walks by short drives of 10 to 50 minutes and chairlifts etc. are frankly of limited use to us on our favourite walks.
+If you plan to self guide, a car is more or less essential.
+However, if you are flexible as to the nature and grade of walks you join each day, and happily accept the limitations that guest car sharing can from time to time bring, then taking advantage of our airport and rail transfer services could well be a good option.
+Ultimately, the geography here dictates that we need to take short drives of between 10 - 50 minutes to the start of walks.
+Chairlifts etc. are frankly of limited use to us on our favourite walks.
 The walks from the village are limited and the one chairlift in the area is only open during July and August.
 Driving is the only way to walk in the ‘must‐do’ areas such as the Pic du Midi or Ordesa National Park.